 What classes are taught as part of the Tomer Devorah curriculum?

-For our well-rounded and exciting list of core-curriculum classes, please see the Course Catalog below.
+For our well-rounded and exciting list of courses, please see the Course Catalog.

 How does the new Tomer Devorah Schedule work?

-Courses are divided into 4 categories: Tanach, Halacha, Hashkafa and Eretz Yisrael.
-[In addition, all students have 4 weekly hours of Rakezet Classes and 4 weekly hours of Night Classes.]
-In each category there is a minimum requirement of weekly class hours that each student must take.
-Each of the 4 categories has Core Courses that all students must choose from, and Elective Courses that represent a selection of classes that students can choose to fulfill their weekly class requirements, or take as study periods, or for personal time.
+Courses are divided into departments: Tanach, Halacha, Hashkafa Parsha, and Eretz Yisrael.
+[In addition, all students have 4 weekly hours of Mechanechet Classes, 6 weekly hours of Night Classes and 2 weekly hours of Chessed.]
+In each department there is a minimum requirement of weekly class hours that each student must take.
+Each of the departments has Core Courses that all students must choose from, and Elective Courses that represent a selection of classes that students can choose to fulfill their weekly class requirements, or take as study periods, or for personal time.
 Meaning, once a student’s schedule has met the weekly requirements, she may choose to take more classes (whether to get more credits for college or for the Matmidot Program – see below), or opt out of taking more classes and use that time for studying or personal time instead.

 What is the role of the Tomer Devorah Beit Midrash?

-On campus is a fully stocked and spacious Beit Midrash.
+On campus is a fully stocked and spacious Beit Midrash, recently redone and dedicated in memory of Daniella Lee Casper.
 Several mornings and three afternoons a week, as part of the daily schedule, students meet in the Beit Midrash for study periods.

 With this unique approach to individualized learning, the Tomer Devorah student will maximize her ability to gain the most for herself from the year.